 Compilation Pipeline¶

-OrionBelt compiles semantic queries into SQL through a three-phase pipeline: Resolution, Planning, and Code Generation.
+OrionBelt compiles semantic queries into SQL through a multi-phase pipeline: Resolution, Planning, optional wrapping (PoP, totals, cumulative), and Code Generation.
 Each phase transforms the query into a progressively more concrete representation.

 QueryObject + SemanticModel